MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-quickbooks-data-migration.md

 ---
-title: QuickBooks Migration Extension | Microsoft Docs
+title: QuickBooks Data Migration Extension
-description: Describes how to use the extension to import customers, vendors, items, and accounts from QuickBooks Desktop to Business Central.
+description: Describes how to use the extension to import customers, suppliers, items, and accounts from QuickBooks Desktop to Business Central.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual